mckennapsean/dissertation/content/08-discuss.md

 for future work based on the design activity framework ([Section @sec:scoping]).
-Although the design activity framework can apply to other types of research beyond application-driven design study projects, more examination and validation is required to investigate this notion in further detail.
+Although the design activity framework can apply to other types of research beyond application-driven design study projects, more examination and validation are required to investigate this notion in further detail.
 Next, we discuss implications from the first case study, a cybersecurity redesign project ([Section @sec:design-teams]).
 Following this discussion, we focus on insights gained in our second case study for cybersecurity on the topics of winnowing